SocietyForArtisticResearch/rc-pandoc-help/01-01-about.md

 __expositions__.
 These __expositions__ can contain many types of media
 including: text, video, images, and audio recordings.
 The way in which these materials are presented is highly customizable by the user.
-The exposition can be edited in an online drag-and-drop editor.
+Expositions can be edited either using a graphical drag-and-drop editor or written using a text-based editor.
+Various types of import formats are also supported.
 Collaboration of multiple authors on the development of a single exposition is also possible.

 ### What is a "Work" ?